Trung28899/NodeJS-Sequelize/README.txt

             +, Code in 14th Commit
             +, See in controllers/shop.js, under
             postCard() to see how to do it
+        - Deleting Item in the cart:
+            +, Code in 15th Commit
+            +, See in ./controllers/shop.js, under
+            postCartDeleteProduct() for how to do it

 IV.
 Other Notes: